Alan-Cha/graphql-complexity-paper-artifact/README.md

 ## Table of contents

-This artifact contains the items discussed in paper.

-The sub-directories contain their own README.md files to clarify their contents.
+Each sub-directories contains its own `README.md` files that clarifies its contents.

 | Item                                          | Description                                                                                                                             | Location                                     |
 | --------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------- |